collocations.org

 She felt all her old resentment flaring up.

-arouse, breed, cause, create, fuel, give rise to, lead to, provoke
+arouse, breed, cause, create, fuel, generate, lead to, provoke, stir

 Inequality breeds resentment.